Localized Multiple Kernel Learning---A Convex Approach: Convex Localized Multiple Kernel Learning

 \end{problem}

-The core idea of the above problem is to use cluster likelihood functions for each example and separate $\ell_p$-norm constraint \citep{kloft2011lp} on the kernel weights $\beta_j:=(\beta_{j1},\ldots,\beta_{jM})$ for each cluster $j$.
+The core idea of the above problem is to use cluster likelihood functions for each example and separate $\ell_p$-norm constraint on the kernel weights $\beta_j:=(\beta_{j1},\ldots,\beta_{jM})$ for each cluster $j$ \citep{kloft2011lp} .
 Thus each instance can obtain separate kernel weights.
 The above problem is convex, since a quadratic over a linear function is convex \citep[e.g.,][p.g.
 89]{boyd2004convex}.
 Note that Slater's condition can be directly checked, and thus strong duality holds.
-To our best knowledge, Problem \ref{prob:primal} is the first convex formulation of localized MKL.